Azure/azure-quickstart-templates/demos/storage-import-vhd-blob/README.md

 ## Usage

+It can be used to quickly import a VHD.
+Hit the "Deploy to Azure" button above to open in the Azure Portal and then just fill the Source and Destination parameters before launching the deployment.

 It might take few minutes depending on the size of the VHD and the location.

 When the deployment is done, you can start using the VHD that has been imported as a Blob in the Storage Account Container.
 For example create Disk or Image resources and then some Virtual Machines.

 ### Demo

-This template is used by the [Riverbed Community Cookbooks simple demo for AppResponse](https://github.com/riverbed/Riverbed-Community-Toolkit/tree/master/AppResponse/Azure-Cloud-Cookbooks/101-appresponse-simple-demo)
+TThe ARM Template of the [Riverbed Community Cookbooks simple demo for AppResponse](https://github.com/riverbed/Riverbed-Community-Toolkit/tree/master/AppResponse/Azure-Cloud-Cookbooks/101-appresponse-simple-demo) is an example where the *storage-import-vhd-blob* template is nested to fecth the VHD required to create some specialized Virtual Machines.

 ## Notes